BIO 315 Butterflies and Moths of the Sierra Nevada

 We will take short hikes, but on one or two days they may be a bit rigorous.
 Many of our trips are on Forest Service roads, and participants may be asked to drive or car-pool.
 We’ll have a morning illustrated lecture, go afield and eat our bag lunch out in nature, and return to camp in the afternoon before dinner.
 Our first meeting will be informally on Sunday night after dinner.
 Our class will end at midday on Friday.

-Close focusing binoculars (6-9 feet), digital camera or smartphone with imaging capability, notebook, pens, day pack with lunch, water bottle or canteen, sturdy shoes or hiking boots, wide-brimmed hat, sunscreen, repellent.
+Close focusing binoculars (6-9 feet), digital camera or smartphone with imaging capability, notebook, pens, day pack with lunch, water bottle or canteen, sturdy shoes or hiking boots, waterproof boots for the carnivorous plant bog, wide-brimmed hat, sunscreen, repellent.
 Be ready for inclement weather!

 - Kaufman Focus Guide, Butterflies of North America, 2003, by Jim P. Brock and Kenn Kaufman.